RinahTantel/google-homepage/README.md

 # google-homepage
+The Odin Project's Project: Google Homepage

-Trying to rebuild Google Homepage
+The project is trying to rebuild Google Page as shown in www.google.com.